microsoft/proxy/README.md

 }
 ```

-Here is another demo showing how to define overloads in a dispatch.
-Note that `.invoke<>` can be ommitted when only 1 dispatch is defined in a facade:
+Here is another demo showing how to define overloads in a dispatch: just to add any number of signatures in the definition of a dispatch.

 ```cpp
 // Specifications of abstraction